 The rules around breaks and lunch time should be outlined where it is accessible to all employees, ideally within your employee handbook.

 Since there are FLSA rules about how break and lunch times affect overtime calculations, you’ll want to ensure paid breaks and unpaid lunch time are captured correctly in your payroll system.
-Consider using payroll software to make this easier on you.
-We recommend Gusto.
-Learn why in our payroll software buyer’s guide.
+Consider using payroll software like Gusto or read our payroll software buyer’s guide to find one that works for you.

 In addition to the federal requirements above, many states also have laws about when and how much time is required for employee breaks.
 More on this next.